hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 The Top-Level of Clustering codes are taken from Machine Learning for Asset Managers, Chapter 4, page 58 and 59, SNIPPET 4.2 - TOP-LEVEL OF CLUSTERING.

-The details and explanations of Top-Level of Clustering function are provided below:
+The details and explanations of the Top-Level of Clustering function are provided below:

 The first part - makeNewOutputs function.